Applying to the English Schools' Orchestra

 Maximum age: 18 (19 if still in secondary education)

-Applications should be submitted by 30 June 2020.
+Once the application process opens, applications can be made at any time.
 All applications must be completed online via the English Schools’ Orchestra (ESO) website.
 No audition is required; however, students must be of at least Grade 8 standard (Grade 7 Strings) and we reserve the right to request a teacher recommendation.
-Applications will be reviewed, and initial placement offers will be sent in early April 2020.

 Do I have to be Grade 8 before I apply?

 No. You need to be of Grade 8 standard or equivalent (Grade 7 for Strings), but you do not have to have taken any exams.
 If you don't have an exam marksheet to show us, please ask your music teacher to provide written confirmation that you are of the required standard.
 The orchestra aims to play challenging music to a very high standard, so it's important that you have experience in playing in ensembles and other orchestras.

 How much are the fees for the 2021 Course?